wilfredinni/javascript-cheatsheet/docs/cheatsheet/control-flow.md

 }
 ```

-In this example, because `fruit` is 'apple', the message 'I am an apple' will be printed to the console.
+Because `fruit` is 'apple', the message 'I am an apple' will be printed to the console.
 If `fruit` was 'banana', it would print 'I am a banana'.
 If `fruit` was anything else, it would print 'I am not a banana or an apple'.
 The `break` keyword is used to prevent the code from running into the next case automatically.

 ## While Loop